Back Home

 Fireplace Cracks

-If the chimney stack has been removed below, this will be another reason for structeral cracks.
-A lot of people remove these themselves and pay no attention to the structeral supports that
+If the chimney stack has been removed below, this will be another reason for structural cracks.
+Many people remove these themselves and pay no attention to the structural supports that are needed.
+It is well worth sticking your head in the loft to see if there are supports.

 chimney stack support joist